Did we personalize? Assessing personalization by an online reinforcement learning algorithm using resampling: HeartSteps case study

 There are $17$ other users with $|\intscore[1]-0.5|\geq 0.4$, for whom the RL algorithm appears to have personalized by learning which treatment results in better rewards and using this learning to select treatments.
 To answer if this apparent personalization is simply due to algorithm stochasticity, we compute the fraction~\cref{eq:percentile_isint} of the resampled trajectories for which the $|\intscore[1]-0.5|$ is at least as extreme as the corresponding value in the original data.
 That is, for user $i$ with trajectory $\mc U_i$ in the original data, we compute the fraction

-where $\wtil{\mc U}_i^{(b)}$ denotes a resampled trajectory for user $i$ under the ground truth that there is no advantage in any state.
+where $\wtil{\mc U}_i^{(b)}$ denotes a resampled trajectory for user $i$ under the generative model that there is no advantage in any state.
 A lower value of the fraction in \cref{eq:p1} means that the personalization for user $i$ is unlikely to appear just due to the algorithmic stochasticity.

 \cref{fig:int1_pvalues} provides the histograms of $\lval[1]$ for all potentially interesting users, i.e., the 18 users with $|\intscore[1]-0.5|\geq 0.4$ in \cref{fig:numint1_obs_hist}.
 Out of these 18 users, 13 user exhibit a $\lval[1]$ near $0$, leading us to conclude that these potentially interesting users can indeed be deemed interesting of type $1$ and that they would \emph{not} appear as interesting just due to algorithmic stochasticity.
 That is, the RL algorithm is potentially personalizing for the users (with small values of $\lval[1]$) by learning when it is advantageous to treat.
 For the other 5 users, we observe a relatively larger value of $\lval[1]$, leading us to conclude that their interestingness score of type 1 might appear extreme due to algorithmic stochasticity.